Diablo2009/steamdeck-pacman/README.md

 ## How to Contribute

-Make a [fork](https://github.com/Diablo2009/steamdeck-pacman/fork) of the repository, add your changes on your fork and than make a pull request.
+Make a [fork](https://github.com/Diablo2009/steamdeck-pacman/fork) of the repository, add your changes on your fork and then make a pull request.